destinmoulton/tetrjs/README.md

 #### HTML Templates
 ***
-The HTML for Tetrjs is hotloaded using Hogan.
-The hogan/mustache templates are stored in the 'templates' directory.
+The HTML for Tetrjs is loaded via mustache templates.
+The templates are stored in the 'templates' directory.

-The templates are pre-compiled to the file tetrjs.templates.js.
+The templates are pre-compiled into the file tetrjs.templates.js.

 The templates are compiled using [gulp-hogan-precompile](https://github.com/eneko89/gulp-hogan-precompile).